Recycling Laminate Flooring

 It is unlikely that you can, no. This applies even if the laminate flooring can’t be recycled in your area.

-You should also remember that laminate flooring being recycled reduces the demand for the wood industry.
+It would be best to remember that recycled laminate flooring reduces the wood industry’s demand.
 This means that your recycling means that fewer trees will need to be cut down.
-This, once again, means that you are going to be having a highly beneficial impact on the planet that you live on.
+Once again, this means that you will have a highly beneficial impact on the planet you live on.

-Under absolutely no circumstances should you burn laminate flooring.
+Under absolutely no circumstances should you burn laminate flooring?
 Remember what we said earlier about the chemicals in laminate flooring?